rails/rails/guides/source/action_controller_overview.md

 * How to follow the flow of a request through a controller.
 * How to restrict parameters passed to your controller.
 * How and why to store data in the session or cookies.
-* How to work with filters to execute code during request processing.
+* How to work with callbacks to execute code during request processing.
 * How to use Action Controller's built-in HTTP authentication.
 * How to stream data directly to the user's browser.
 * How to filter sensitive parameters so they do not appear in the application's log.